Madera Community Hospital

 offering a wide range of sophisticated diagnostic and treatment services.

-For over 45 years, we have met the needs of our patients and community
+For nearly 50 years, we have met the needs of our patients and community

 with compassion and quality care.